-Have you ever wanted to photograph the night sky to capture star trails, the Milky Way or a meteor shower?
-When it comes to astrophotography tools, there are four essential items you need for photographing the night sky: an astrophotography camera – that is, a DSLR or mirrorless camera that allows you to open the shutter for at least 30 seconds, a tripod, RAW format photos to spruce-up in Photoshop later, and great timing.
+When it comes to astrophotography tools, there are four essential items you need for photographing the night sky: an astrophotography camera – that is, a DSLR or mirrorless camera that allows you to open the shutter for at least 30 seconds; a tripod; RAW format photos to spruce-up in Photoshop later; and great timing.

 The latter is imperative if you want to photograph the night sky and catch specific celestial events like the Perseid meteor shower, or phenomena such as the Milky Way (which is best photographed in summer) or the Northern Lights (in winter).

-However, the camera you use for astrophotography makes a difference, as does the lens and the tripod.
-There are also various other accessories that will allow you to experiment with nightscapes and take your images to the next level, and if you're getting way out into the countryside to escape all the urban light pollution, you might want to take a look at our list of the best camera backpacks.
+However, the camera you use for astrophotography does make a difference, as do the lens and tripod.
+There are also various other handy camera accessories that will allow you to experiment with nightscapes and take your images to the next level, and if you're getting way out into the countryside to escape all the urban light pollution, you might want to take a look at our list of the best camera backpacks.

 That's verging on astronomy, so we've concentrated here on good value astrophotography gear that the average photographer could consider for obtaining unique astro-landscape shots without going to huge expense.
 Here's our pick of essential astrophotography tools to take your night sky photos to the next level.